Certification Residency Training Programme in Urology

 The EBU issues a Certificate of Accreditation.
 The centre's details are published on the EBU website.

 - Online application.

 - Proof of national accreditation Residency Training in Urology.

 - EBU Logbook of all residents covering their training period in the institution.

 - Application: EUR 300.

 - Certification: EUR 1.500.

 - Re-certification: EUR 1.000.
-Applicable for EBU Certified Centres which submit a new application before the end of the current certification term.
+Applicable in case an EBU Certified Centre submits a new application before the end of the current certification term.